Local History Collection

-Local Studies is a specialised research collection within Cessnock Library which collects, arranges, describes and makes available records relating to the history of the Cessnock Local Government Area.
+Local History is a specialised research collection within Cessnock Library which collects, arranges, describes and makes available records relating to the history of the Cessnock Local Government Area.

-The Local Studies collection contains original records documenting the lives of local people, organisations and community groups.
+The Local History Collection contains original records documenting the lives of local people, organisations and community groups.
 It holds material in every format.
 This includes paper documents, official files, photographs, maps and plans, objects, images and graphics, art works, oral histories and audio-visual.

 A dedicated local history display case in the library foyer showcases material from our wonderful collection.
 Keep an eye out as it changes regularly!

-The Local Studies Collection is actively collecting original records of every kind which relate to the Cessnock Local Government Area.
+The Local History Collection is actively collecting original records of every kind which relate to the Cessnock Local Government Area.

 We welcome donations of material in every format, including photographs, paper documents, audio visual records, maps and objects.
 These materials are invaluable in documenting the lives of local people, the histories of local organisations and social and cultural groups of every kind.

 Some of the great donations we have received are:

 - World War II ration coupons

 - Files on local work relief schemes during the Great Depression

 - Photographs of St John's Anglican Church tennis club